-When considering or seeking out an opportunity to work abroad, it’s essential to define your professional expectations in taking a job abroad.
+When seeking out an opportunity to work abroad, it’s essential to define your professional expectations in taking a job abroad.
 One way to get clear on those expectations is to articulate your personal definition of professional wellness.
 What would working within a world that exemplified your professional wellness look like?
 What would your day-to-day look like?
 What would be your measures of success?
 How would you interact with your colleagues and clients?

 It’s not only important to contemplate and establish a standard of professional wellness for yourself, but it’s essential that you utilize that definition as you consider job opportunities abroad.
 The promise of a lucrative contract, perhaps ample expat benefits, and the rush of a new adventure abroad may be intoxicating, but your ability to withstand a different work culture may dictate how enjoyable and professionally fulfilling the opportunity is for you.